 - Separation anxiety: Separation anxiety is commonly seen in babies between six months to three years (2).
 It causes babies to become anxious and show frustration when separated from their parents or caregivers, resulting in cranky and clingy behavior when they are put down to rest for a nap.

 How To Put Your Baby To Sleep Without Holding Them

 The safe sleep guidelines by the American Academy of Pediatrics (AAP) suggests room-sharing to reduce the risk of sudden infant death syndrome (SIDS) but does not recommend bed-sharing (3).
 So if your baby refuses to sleep by themselves or without being held, try the following approaches:

 - Swaddle your baby: Swaddling is the practice of wrapping your baby in a blanket like a burrito and it is the best way to combat the Moro reflex.
-It resembles the snug environment inside the womb, thereby helping calm the baby and promote good sleep (4).
+It resembles the snug environment inside the womb, thereby, it helps in soothing, pacifying, and calming the baby and promoting good sleep (4).

 - Keep your scent close: Before swaddling your baby, keep the swaddle blanket in close contact so that it catches your scent.
-Your lingering scent on the blanket may help your baby sleep better.
+Your lingering scent on the blanket may provide comfort and help your baby sleep better

 - Use white noise: White noise combines various sound frequencies to help reduce the impact of loud noises in the surrounding environment (5).
 Introducing white noise with a white noise machine while the baby is sleeping helps prevent them from waking up due to surrounding sounds or Moro reflex.